marcpage/libernet/notes.md

 ## Small file

-Small file is a file that is 1 MiB or smaller.
+A small file is a file that is 1 MiB or smaller.
-The data hashed to generate the encryption/decryption key.
+The data is hashed to generate the encryption/decryption key.
 Then the data is compressed if compression can reduce the size.
 The key previously generated from the hash of the contents is used to encrypt the data.
 The data is then hashed to generate the identifier of the data.